Capital Gains Tax in the United Kingdom

 • Assets held in ISAs, pensions, or betting winnings are exempt.

-• For other assets, report gains through your Self Assessment tax return.
+• For other assets, report through the normal Self Assessment return.

 What should you NOT do?

-• Don't miss the 60-day reporting deadline for UK property sales — late reporting incurs penalties even if no tax is owed.
+• Don't miss the 60-day window.
+Late reporting carries penalties even if no tax is owed — and the penalties stack on the regular late-filing structure.

-• Don't forget to deduct allowable costs — solicitor fees, estate agent fees, stamp duty, and improvement costs all reduce your gain.
+• Don't forget to deduct allowable costs.
+Solicitor fees, estate agent fees, SDLT, and improvement costs (not repairs) all reduce the chargeable gain.
+People routinely overpay because they only count the headline price difference.

 You came here to know your rights — help someone else know theirs.